What Is Dental Plaque?

 There is a range of anti-plaque fluoride toothpaste available in the market today.
 These toothpaste options help remove plaque and prevent tartar build-up.
 Whether you are using a manual toothbrush or an electric one, make sure to replace it with a new one or a new brush head every 3 months.
 Frayed or worn toothbrush bristles do not eliminate plaque effectively.
 An old toothbrush does more harm than good as it’s contaminated with bacteria as well.

 As mentioned, food particles stuck between the teeth can accelerate plaque build-up.
 Hence, it’s important to floss after each meal.
 Dental floss can reach even those areas where your toothbrush can’t.
 Plaque build-up in inconspicuous areas can be dealt with easily with proper flossing.
 Also, don’t forget to rinse your mouth with an antibacterial, alcohol-free mouth wash.

 Healthy habits can greatly improve your dental and overall health along with preventing plaque build-up.
 Quit smoking and replace sugary or carbonated drinks with water to deescalate plaque buildup.
 You should try to avoid eating foods that are high in sugar.

 Lastly and most importantly, do not skip your dental checkups.
 Proper cleaning of the mouth by a professional dental practitioner every 6 months can help you get rid of plaque and numerous other oral health conditions.
-Give us a call or make an appointment with your local McKinney, Rowlett, Carrollton, Sherman, Greenville or Albuquerque dentist, so we can help you achieve a clean and healthy mouth!
+Give us a call or make an appointment with your local Peppermint Dental & Orthodontics McKinney, Rowlett, Sherman, Greenville, TX & Rio Bravo, Montgomery, NM, so we can help you achieve a clean and healthy mouth!